sock3t/TI-Nav-Collector/README.md

-# TI-Nav-Connector
+# TI-Nav-Collector
-Connector script to pull player data from a The Isle server and send it to the TI-Nav API
+Collector script to pull player data from a The Isle server and send it to the TI-Nav API

 # Install:
 * Enable WSL & install Debian